SLR-quality in a compact package

 If the DSLR is the older, larger uncle to the mirrorless camera, the compact camera is the diminuitive cousin: these cameras are typically much smaller than the DSLR and mirrorless camera.
 This size difference is due to compact cameras' lack of an interchangeable lens and their generally smaller sensors.
 With the compact camera, you can get somewhat smaller, cheaper cameras at the expense of shooting flexibility, low-light performance and general image quality.

 It's important to note that the above is a generalization, especially since the lines between camera categories are blurred more today than ever before.
-The Sony RX1 provides an SLR-sized sensor with an exceptional lens in a compact camera package, while the Canon SL1 provides a DSLR experience in a (near) mirrorless-size package.
+For example, their are fixed-lens cameras that provide an SLR-sized sensor in compact camera packages, while some compact DSLRs are available in (near) mirrorless-sized bodies.

 It's also worth noting that you may hear other terms used to describe mirrorless cameras, including 'Compact System Cameras (CSC)' and 'Electronic Viewfinder Interchangeable Lens (EVIL).'
 Recognizing this flexible terminology, we also have a compact system cameras page.